avinetworks/demo-in-a-box/README.md

 ### Example Setup Using Arguments

-The following command is using two deployment arguments.
+The command below demonstrates using multipled arguments.
 The version argument will present you with a list of Avi versions to select from.
-The kubernetes argument will deploy a demo of Avi with Kubernetes deployment instead of the Default Demo Setup.
+The kubernetes argument will deploy a demo of Avi with Kubernetes deployment instead of the Default Demo Setup and the grafana argument will deploy Grafana to display Avi performance metrics.

 ```
-curl -sSL https://raw.githubusercontent.com/avinetworks/demo-in-a-box/master/demo-install.sh | sudo bash -s version -s kubernetes
+curl -sSL https://raw.githubusercontent.com/avinetworks/demo-in-a-box/master/demo-install.sh | sudo bash -s version -s kubernetes -s grafana
 ```

  ## Default Demo Setup